 i. the allegation will be referred to the Responsible Officer;

 ii. the Responsible Officer will notify the student in writing to their University email account (the Notification Letter) within 5 business days of notification of the allegation that an allegation of academic dishonesty has been made against them and will provide details of the alleged breach including the name of the person who made the allegation and the evidence provided;

 iii.
-The Responsible Officer will investigate whether the student has previously breached this policy by establishing whether the student has a record in either the Faculty Academic Dishonesty Register or Central University Academic Honesty Register.
+The Responsible Officer will investigate whether the student has previously breached this policy by establishing whether the student has a record in either the Faculty Academic Dishonesty Register or Central University Academic Dishonesty Register.

 c) If there is no case to answer the assessment task will be marked in the usual way.